jfcaetano/ESA-Vanadium-Yield/README.md

 # Results Folder Overview

 The `Results` folder contains output file named ESA-Model-Aug-Full-Results.xlsx.
-The file amasses the outcomes of experiments conducted on the `ESA Vanadium Database` for predicting epoxidation reaction results such as yield and enantiomeric excess.
+The file amasses the outcomes of experiments conducted on the `ESA Vanadium Database` for predicting epoxidation reaction results such as reaction yield

 ## File: `ESA-Model-Aug-Full-Results.xlsx`